hopv/nola/README.md

-# Nola: Parameterizing Higher-Order Ghost State to Wipe Out the Later Modality
+# Nola: Parameterizing Higher-Order Ghost State to Clear the Later Modality

 Nola is a library for _parameterizing higher-order ghost state_, which enables wiping out the _later modality_.